vijeet-shah/MERN-STACK/Readme.md

+# MERN Stack

-# The MERN Stack is a collection of technologies used for building web applications.
-The acronym stands for:
+The MERN Stack is a collection of technologies used for building web applications.
+The acronym stands for :
 - MongoDB: A NoSQL database for storing and retrieving data
 - Express: A back-end web framework for building API's
 - React: A front-end JavaScript library for building user interfaces